A LITTLE BIT ABOUT ME

 What Inspires Me

-In friends’s stories or strangers walking down the street.
+In my friends’s stories or strangers walking down the street.
 In old films and new cinema.
 In albums covers and art filled magazines.
 In beautiful museums and sculptures.
+In tall New York buildings full of detail and history.
+In Colorado waterfalls and California cliffs.
+There is beautiful inspiration everywhere I go.

 A few visual influences that shaped my art throughout my life:

 As a child I loved The Secret Garden, Indian in the Cupboard, A Little Princess, and Prince of Egypt; they felt so imaginative and made me want to live in the movie.
-As I’ve grown up I’ve been enthralled by the visuals and stories of Midnight in Paris, 1917, Inception, Severance, Peaky Blinders.
+As I’ve grown up I’ve been enthralled by the visuals and stories of Euphoria, 1917, Severance, and The Umbrella Academy.

 Some of my favorite photographers and painters that I draw from are Ansel Adams, India Earl, Leonardo da Vinci, Pablo Picasso, Vincent van Gogh, Georgia I’Keefe, and Salvador Dalí.